-For Colombia, the noncognitive construct reaches a test-retest and Cronbach's alpha that are just around .7.
-The test-retest for the sub-constructs varies however between .21 and .66, and the Cronbach alpha's between .21 and .71, in line with the Kenyan results (table D2).
-Moreover the aggregate indicators of consistency are lower for the improved score.
+For Colombia, the noncognitive construct reaches a test-retest and Cronbach's alpha that are just around 0.7.
+The test-retest for the subconstructs, however, varies between 0.21 and 0.66, and the Cronbach alphas are between 0.21 and 0.71, in line with the Kenyan results (Online Appendix Table D2).
+Moreover, the aggregate indicators of consistency are lower for the improved score.
 This loss after correcting for acquiescence bias and sorting items by factor suggests that the correlations were partly driven by response patterns.
-The acquiescence bias is of the same order of magnitude as in Kenya (.37).
-For noncognitive and technical measures, we also find that having the same enumerator assigned leads to greater test-retest correlations, and that the R of enumerators fixed effects is substantial and is significant for noncognitive and technical skills (table D3), although in the case of Colombia, the $R^2$ of enumerators is much higher for technical skills (0.21) than for noncognitive skills (0.04).
-And as for Kenya, the difference in the test-retest correlated between having the same enumerator or a different enumerator assigned is significant for the cognitive and technical skills.
+The acquiescence bias is of the same order of magnitude as in Kenya (0.37).
+For noncognitive and technical measures, we also find that having the same enumerator assigned leads to greater test-retest correlations and that the R^2 of enumerators fixed effects is substantial and is significant for noncognitive and technical skills (Online Appendix Table D3), although in the case of Colombia, the R^2 of enumerators is much higher for technical skills (0.21) than for noncognitive skills (0.04).
+As for Kenya, the difference in the test-retest correlated between having the same enumerator or a different enumerator assigned is significant for the cognitive and technical skills.
 Both are signs that the interaction with enumerators is part of the challenge.
-Finally, as shown in table D4, we find that in all four questions asked to proxies in the same village, the correlation between proxy measures of skills of the same person by two different people is smaller than the correlation between proxy measures of skills of two different people by the same respondent.
-This provides additional evidence the variance from systematic answering patterns may in fact exceed that variance from the true skills that one aims to capture.
+Finally, as shown in Table D4, we find that in all four questions asked to proxies in the same village, the correlation between proxy measures of skills of the same person by two different people is smaller than the correlation between proxy measures of skills of two different people by the same respondent.
+This provides additional evidence that the variance from systematic answering patterns may in fact exceed that variance from the true skills that one aims to capture.

-In sum, the replication in a very different context and language lead us to strikingly similar conclusions, both in the validation of cognitive skills and regarding measurement error in technical and noncognitive skills.
-Along the same lines, results in Laajaj et al. (2019), combining Big Five data covering more than 300,000 individuals from 23 countries establishes lack of congruence with the expected five-factor model in face-to-face surveys (section 4.6), further suggesting issues found in Kenya are not specific to that context.
+In sum, the replication in a very different context and language leads us to strikingly similar conclusions, both in the validation of cognitive skills and regarding measurement error in technical and noncognitive skills.
+Along the same lines, results in Laajaj et al. (2019), combining Big Five data covering more than 300,000 individuals from 23 countries, establish lack of congruence with the expected five-factor model in face-to-face surveys (Section IV.F), further suggesting issues found in Kenya are not specific to that context.